 Changing the channel is a common resolution to Roku or other TV streaming WiFi problems.
 If you have repeated problems with WiFi on your Roku TV streaming device, try these steps.

 If your internet performance suffers when a lot of family members are using devices at the same time, consider upgrading your cable modem and/or WiFi router.
 We use a TP-LINK AC1900 Wireless Dual Band AC WiFi Router (Archer C9).
+We recently added a WiFi extender upstairs to get better coverage in some of the upstairs rooms.

 You might save around $10 a month by buying your own cable modem.
 If you use DSL or fiber, you probably can’t buy your own equipment.